Why Buy a Kia?Buying Guides • Advice • Reviews

 4) 1962 - Kia produced the first domestically produced truck in Korea, which was called the K-360.

-5) 1974 - Kia produced its first passenger car, the Brisa, which was Korea's first domestically produced passenger car.
+5) 1974 - Kia produced its first passenger car, the Brisa, which was Korea's first passenger car that was produced domestically.

-6) 1986 - Kia produced the Pride, the company's most widely sold vehicle.
+6) 1986 - Kia produced the Pride, the company's best selling vehicle.
 At the time, the company had only produced 26 vehicles.

 7) 1987 - Kia partnered with Ford and produced over 95,000 vehicles including Mazda vehicles, which were sold both domestically and exported to North America and other countries under the names the Ford Festiva and the Ford Aspire.